Waukesha County gangsters: Capone's Vacation Home

-Al Capone owned a vacation home right off on Bluemound Road in Brookfield, Wisconsin.
-He picked this spot because there were no police departments in the area, instead it was patrolled by county sheriff deputies, most of whom were paid off to turn a blind eye.
-The 37-acre lake on the property was used as a landing spot for seaplanes that were smuggling alcohol from Canada during Prohibition; it was then smuggled around the country.
-The land on which the house was built had a watch tower used as a lookout for unfriendlies, whether they were other gangsters or G-men, and Capone kept a flock of geese on the property to warn if something was approaching.
-There is a tunnel built into his home that runs from the house to the garage so that Capone could make a speedy getaway if need be.
+Al Capone supposedly owned a vacation home right off on Bluemound Road in Brookfield, Wisconsin.
+Legend has it that he picked this spot because there were no police departments in the area, instead it was patrolled by county sheriff deputies, most of whom were paid off to turn a blind eye.

 Capone's Hit On Zuta

 In 1930 one of Capone's bookkeepers, a man by the name of Jack Zuta, defected to George "Bugs" Moran's gang.
-Knowing that Capone did not like disloyalty, Zuta decided to lay low under the name "J.H.
+Knowing that Capone did not like disloyalty, Zuta decided to lie low under the name "J.H.
 Goodman" at the Lake View Resort on Upper Lake Nemahbin in the town of Summit.
 Knowing it was only a matter of time before Capone's hit squad caught up with him, Zuta made a desperate call from an Oconomowoc drug store, begging for body guards to escort him down to Chicago.
 Unfortunately for him, he was overheard.
 Around sunset on August 1, 1930 Capone's hitsquad walked into the Lake View resort, threw open the back door, shot Zuta, and walked out the way they came in.